opensafely-core/ehrql/docs/wiki-docs/ehrql-examples.md

 dataset.date_of_death = patients.date_of_death
 ```

-:spiral_notepad: This value comes from the patient's EHR record.
+:notepad_spiral: This value comes from the patient's EHR record.

 There is generally a lag between the death being recorded in ONS data and appearing in the primary care record,
 but the date itself is usually reliable when it appears.